JacquelynGarcia/RecipeAnalysis/README.md

    - Standardized using `StandardScaler` to ensure uniformity across numerical scales.

 2. `total_fat`, `sugar`, `sodium`, and `protein`:
    - Added to capture nutritional information, which significantly impacts recipe ratings.
-For instance, recipes with balanced nutritional content might receive higher ratings.

 3. Presence of Key Ingredients (`butter`, `eggs`, `garlic cloves`):
    - One-hot encoded binary variables representing the presence of these popular ingredients.
-These ingredients may influence user preferences and, consequently, ratings.

 #### Modeling Algorithm:
-We utilized a `RandomForestRegressor` due to its ability to handle complex interactions between features and robustness to overfitting when hyperparameters are properly tuned.
-Random forests also provide feature importance metrics, aiding in understanding the contributions of each feature.
+I utilized a `RandomForestRegressor` due to its ability to handle complex interactions between features and robustness to overfitting when hyperparameters are tuned.
+Random forests also provide feature importance metrics, which help in understanding the importance of the features.

 #### Hyperparameter Tuning:
-Using `GridSearchCV`, we fine-tuned the following hyperparameters:
+Using `GridSearchCV`, I fine-tuned the following hyperparameters:
 - `n_estimators`: Number of trees in the forest.
 Tested values: [100, 150, 200].
 - `max_depth`: Maximum depth of the trees.
 Tested values: [10, 20, 30].
 - The best combination was found to be `n_estimators=200` and `max_depth=30`.

 #### Model Evaluation:
 The final model achieved:
-- Root Mean Squared Error (RMSE): **0.344**, indicating a significant improvement over the baseline RMSE of **0.491**.
+- Root Mean Squared Error (RMSE): **0.344**, which was a significant improvement over the baseline RMSE of **0.491**.
-- R² Score: **0.509**, demonstrating that the model explains approximately 51% of the variance in recipe ratings, a substantial improvement over the baseline R² of **0.0002**.
+- R² Score: **0.509**, showing that the model explains approximately 51% of the variance in recipe ratings in comparison of the baseline model's R² of **0.0002**.

 The scatter plot below compares the predicted vs. actual ratings for the test set.
-The points align more closely with the ideal prediction line (red dashed line), indicating improved performance compared to the baseline model.
+The points align more closely with the ideal prediction line, easily visually capturing the improved performance compared to the baseline model.

 #### Conclusion:
-The final model demonstrates a marked improvement over the baseline model by incorporating additional features and leveraging the Random Forest algorithm.
-The inclusion of nutritional attributes and ingredient presence, combined with hyperparameter tuning, allowed the model to capture more nuanced relationships in the data, resulting in better predictive performance.
+The final model demonstrates a generous improvement over the baseline model by incorporating additional features and leveraging the Random Forest algorithm.
+The inclusion of nutritional attributes and ingredient presence, combined with hyperparameter tuning, allowed the model to capture more nuanced relationships in the data and resulted in better predictive performance.

 ![Final Model: Predicted vs. Actual Ratings](images/finalmodel.png)